George Hopkins (comedian): Comedy career

-Hopkins’ first professional gig was in 1946 at Jerry's Café in West Philadelphia in the back room of the local bar.
-Seating capacity was about 60 the band was a blind organ player.
-He did one show on Friday night and one show on Saturday night; Hopkins was paid $35 for both nights.
+Hopkins' first professional gig was in 1946 at Jerry's Café in West Philadelphia in the back room of the local bar that had a seating capacity of about 60.
+Music was provided by a blind organ player.
+Hopkins did one show on Friday night and one show on Saturday night; he was paid $35 for both nights.

-Then Mr. Hopkins started to do one-nighters at various venues in Philadelphia, like 24 Club, Palumbo's - a nightclub with a seating capacity of 400 and other nightspots in Philadelphia.
+Then Hopkins started to do one-nighters at various venues in Philadelphia such as the 24 Club, Palumbo's and other nightspots in the metropolitan area.
+Palumbo's was a nightclub with a seating capacity of 400.

-George Hopkins’ first network television appearance was on Arthur Godfrey's Talent Scouts, telecast on a Monday night, which he won.
-Hopkins recalled, “I thought the female singer, Mary Sullivan was much better than me and she should have won, but the audience picked me.”
-Then Arthur Godfrey booked Hopkins for his Wednesday night network television show, Arthur Godfrey and His Friends and then he was on his radio show the following morning for two weeks.
-Hopkins was actually on the telecast when Arthur Godfrey fired Julius La Rosa on the air.
+George Hopkins' first network television appearance was on Arthur Godfrey's Talent Scouts, telecast on a Monday night.
+He won the competition.
+Hopkins recalled, "I thought the female singer, Mary Sullivan was much better than me and she should have won, but the audience picked me."
+Then Arthur Godfrey booked Hopkins for his Wednesday night network television show, Arthur Godfrey and His Friends.
+The morning after that telecast, Hopkins began a two-week engagement on Godfrey's network radio show.

+Hopkins was actually on Godfrey's live telecast when Godfrey fired Julius La Rosa on the air.

-Hopkins' agent Herb Marx in New York booked him into the Village Vanguard, on the bill was Eartha Kitt, Wally Cox, Orson Bean and George Hopkins.
+Hopkins' agent Herb Marx in New York booked him into the Village Vanguard.
+On the bill were Eartha Kitt, Wally Cox, Orson Bean and George Hopkins.

-From there he started to work in a lot of New York theaters, The Jefferson 14th Street Theater, theaters in Brooklyn and the Bronx.
+After that, Hopkins started to work in a lot of Manhattan theaters, such as The Jefferson 14th Street Theater, as well as theaters in Brooklyn and the Bronx.
 Then he appeared at the Palace Theater on 46th and Broadway.

-In 1965, Hopkins returned to network television on The Les Crane Show, Omnibus, The Ed Sullivan Show and Chance of a Lifetime w/ Dennis James to name a few.

-In 1952 NBC signed Hopkins to a 5-year contract starting out at $2500 a week.
-The producer who set up the contract was Joe Bigelow.
-Hopkins’ first NBC appearance under contract was on a spectacular with Beatrice Lillie, Gordon Jenkins and his orchestra, 23 dancers and was hosted by George Abbott.
+In 1952, NBC executives signed Hopkins to a five-year contract starting at $2500 a week.
+The producer who set up the contract was Joe Bigelow, who was also a comedy writer for television.
+Hopkins' first NBC appearance under contract was on a "spectacular," as television specials were called in the 1950s, with Beatrice Lillie, Gordon Jenkins and his orchestra and 23 dancers.
+The telecast was hosted by George Abbott.

 Herb Marx had offices across West 57th Street from Carnegie Hall and in Miami Beach, Florida.
-In December 1952 Marx sent George Hopkins to the Eden-Roc Hotel in Miami Beach where he opened for Billy Daniels.
-Then he went into the Olympia Theater where he was the comedian who shared billing with Rosemary Clooney and Buddy Rich.
-Later he played The Caribe Theater with Tony Martin, The Americana Hotel with Vaughn Monroe, Sans Souci Hotel Miami with Lena Horne and The Nicholas Brothers, Hopkins was the comedian.
-He also played The Diplomat Hotel in Hollywood, Florida, with Tony Bennett.
+In December 1952, Marx sent George Hopkins to the Eden-Roc Hotel in Miami Beach where he opened for Billy Daniels.
+Then Hopkins performed at the Olympia Theater where he was the comedian who shared billing with Rosemary Clooney and Buddy Rich.
+Later he played The Caribe Theater with Tony Martin, The Americana Hotel with Vaughn Monroe and the Sans Souci Hotel Miami with Lena Horne and The Nicholas Brothers.
+Hopkins became well known as a comedian who performed on a bill with popular singers.
+He also played The Diplomat Hotel in Hollywood, Florida with Tony Bennett.